lkiarest/rollup-plugin-web-worker-loader/README.md

     loadPath?: string           // this options is useful when the worker scripts need to be loaded from another folder.
                                 // Default: ''
-})
+    patterns?: array            // the file pattern that will be processed by this plugin.
+Default: [/\/worker$/] })
 ```